Home » Policies

 The packaging methodology for undergraduate students:

-1. PELL Grants will be automatically awarded based on the student’s EFC and the PELL tables published by the U.S. Education Department.
+1. PELL Grants will be automatically awarded based on the student’s SAI and the PELL tables published by the U.S. Education Department.

 2. Columbia College Scholarship eligibility is determined based on the following eligibility requirements.
 (Refer to the Columbia College Scholarship Policy, 040-P01)